dg405/Capstone/README.md

 - post:movies
 - delete:movies

+Bearer tokens for all three roles are available in the `test_app.py` file and expire after 24 hours (limit set by Auth0).

 ## Authors
 Dan Ghadimi

 ## Acknowledgements
-The awesome team at Udacity and especially Coach Caryn for the lectures!
+The awesome team at Udacity!